SinghJi2002/SentimentAnalysis-Intel/readme.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Create a new Pull Request.

-## Acknowledgements
-We would like to thank:
-- [Manager's Name], for providing clear instructions and continuous support.
-- [Guide Teacher's Name], for expert advice and insightful feedback.

----

-Feel free to customize this template to fit your project specifics.